MatheusJCastro/meafs/docs/installation.rst

 If you did not install with pip (both directly or by cloning), you can just erase the *meafs* folder.

-Otherwise, first remove the menu entries (if you have added it, see :ref:`Usage - With Installation <with_install>`) and then uninstall:
+Otherwise, first remove the menu entries (if you have added it, see :ref:`Basic Usage - With Installation <with_install>`) and then uninstall:

 .. code-block:: bash